zackgithuboriginal/trestore-milestone-project-4/README.md

 To run the project locally there are several things that you need to do.
 Firstly open the project in your IDE of choice and ensure that all of the dependencies listed in Requirements.txt are installed.

-Then you either need to export the projects necessary config vars through the terminal or create an env.py file containing the config vars as these will be necessary for the full functionality of the website.
+Then you either need to export the project's necessary config vars through the terminal or create an env.py file containing the config vars as these will be necessary for the full functionality of the website.
 After adding all of the necessary settings to the env.py the project will run locally and you can host locally by using the following command.

     python3 manage.py runserver